rvd2pwipwip/SMTV02/README.md

 # TV App Project

 ## Project Context
 This is a modern TV application built with React and Vite, focusing on providing an exceptional user experience through careful UX design and implementation.
+The app is designed specifically for TV displays with a fixed 1920x1080 viewport.

 ## Tech Stack
 - React (Latest version)
 - Vite (Build tool)
 - HTML5
 - CSS3
-- JavaScript/TypeScript
+- JavaScript/TypeScript (gradual adoption)

 ## Project Goals
-- Create a modern, responsive TV application
+- Create a TV-optimized application
-- Implement best practices in UX design
+- Implement TV-specific UX patterns
-- Learn and apply React-Vite development patterns
+- Learn and apply React-Vite development
 - Build a maintainable and scalable codebase

 ## Development Guidelines